microsoft/essex-toolkit/packages/arquero/docs/arquero.api.md

     // (undocumented)
     type: DataType;
 }

+// Warning: (ae-missing-release-tag) "columnNamesWithZeros" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function columnNamesWithZeros(table: ColumnTable): string[];

 // Warning: (ae-missing-release-tag) "ColumnStats" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //